Satinder Gill

 Satinder works for businesses and education providers investing into the UK, including global corporates, professional sports clubs, UK and international universities, professional service providers, investors and senior executives.

 He presents seminars on business immigration nationally and is a regular speaker at the annual MBL business immigration conference.
-Satinder is on the consultation board for PLC’s business immigration content and has posted recent webinars for Lexis Nexis and PLC on the UK’s future immigration system and on Brexit and Appendix EU.
+Satinder is on the consultation board for PLC’s business immigration content and has posted recent webinars for Lexis Nexis and PLC on the UK’s new immigration system and on Brexit and Appendix EU.

 Employment